Athletics: Eaton confirms all-round class

 Hardee, the stronger thrower of the U.S. pair, had finished third in the discus with 48.26 for 834 points, 118 more than Eaton's mark earned, to close the gap on the leader.

-"I threw a terrible one, he threw a bad one and I was like 'all right, we're doing okay'," Eaton said.
+"I threw a terrible one, he threw a bad one and I was like 'all right, we're doing okay'," Eaton told reporters.

 "I threw another bad one, he threw an awesome one and it was: 'oh I have to figure out what I'm doing and do this' and I threw another bad one.
 I was so disappointed with myself... he competed well.
 I didn't."